 It’s an argument had by plumbers and customers all over the country.

 It’s a debate that has echoed through the halls of Parliament for years.
 What’s better Electric Eel or Water Jetter.

 Whether it’s an electric eel or water jetter that your plumber has, I guarantee you he will get your drain clear.
 These machines are some of the hardest working tools in a plumbers arsenal.

-Both machines do the job required, however both can also be specific to your needs, and one thing I do know is that most plumbers actually enjoy rolling their sleeves up and getting those blocked drains cleared and running again.
-There’s a strange sense of satisfaction when you see that water sucking through the sewer once the blockage releases, that only a plumber will ever know.
+Both machines do the job required, however, both can also be specific to your needs, and one thing I do know is that most plumbers actually enjoy rolling their sleeves up and getting those blocked drains cleared and running again.
+There’s a strange sense of satisfaction when you see that water sucking through the sewer once the blockage releases, that only a licensed plumber will ever know.

 That all said, I still do have a preference when it comes to using either an electric eel or water jetter.